nsantti/checkers/README.md

 ### TODO:
-- Draw arrows for when showing possible legal moves
 - Animate the pieces once a move is declared
 - Create a start screen
 - Let the players enter their name to play